Top 10 essential questions to ask a wedding photographer!

 I charge a small fee for accommodation and travel if your venue is an hour and a half away or more.
 This never goes over £200 though, so I might be the right wedding photographer for you even with this in mind.

-5. What cameras do you use?
+What cameras do you use?

 Question 5 of my ‘Top 10 essential questions to ask a wedding photographer’ is for the gear heads!
 But it honestly isn’t that important.
 Good cameras are just tools and for most situations, good kit cannot replace a good photographer.

-6. What equipment do you bring with you to a wedding?
+What equipment do you bring with you to a wedding?

-I always photograph with two cameras on me at all times and both cameras have dual memory card slots.
-I also have a spare camera with me.
-When I get back from a wedding I always back the images up 4 times, one of these is off-site.
+I always photograph with two cameras, and both of them have dual memory card slots.
+I also have at least one spare camera with me.
+When I get back from a wedding, I will always back your images to 4 separate locations, one of which is off-site.

 Do we need to sign a contract?

 All professional wedding photographers will have a contract, if your photographers doesn't, just ask them to create one for you.
 They are really important.

-I get asked this a lot and I know that other photographers do too.
-It's a great question which sadly isn't a simple 'yes' or 'no'.
+I get asked this a lot, and I know that other photographers do too.
+It's a great question, which sadly isn't a simple 'yes' or 'no'.

 Why is wedding photography so expensive?

-To be honest, I don't actually get asked this that much anymore.
-If you were to ask my guess as to why then I'd say it was because people are more aware of the value of professional wedding photography.
+To be honest, I don't actually get asked this that much any more.
+If you were to ask my guess as to why, then I'd say it was because people are more aware of the value of professional wedding photography.

 Have other questions that I could put in my 'Top 10 questions to ask a wedding photographer'?